psy0rz/zfs_autobackup/README.md

     ControlPersist 3600
 ```

-This will make all your ssh connection persistent and greatly speed up zfs_autobackup for jobs with short intervals.
+This will make all your ssh connections persistent and greatly speed up zfs_autobackup for jobs with short intervals.

 Thanks @mariusvw :)